rethinkdb/www/open-governance/index.md

 ## Foreword

-The intention behind the Open Governance Model is to make it clear and understandable for new contributors and even existing ones how to help the project and influence its future.
-Based on this document, the community can choose who they trust to handle RethinkDB’s funding, and corporate sponsors can make sure how their contributions are being handled.
+The intention behind the Open Governance Model is to maintain transparency for new and existing contributors on how to help the project and influence its future, and so corporate sponsors can see how their contributions are being handled.
+This document and edits are based on conversation in [this](https://github.com/rethinkdb/www/pull/254) GitHub issue.

-It must be highlighted that the community will never be micromanaged by neither corporate supporters or anyone from the project management committee.
+It must be highlighted that **the community will never be micromanaged** by neither corporate supporters nor anyone from the project management committee (PMC).

 ## Overview

-Anyone with an interest in RethinkDB can join the community, contribute to RethinkDB design and participate in the decision-making process.
-This document describes how that participation takes place and how to set about earning merit within the RethinkDB community.
+Anyone with an interest in RethinkDB can join the community, contribute to RethinkDB and participate in the decision-making process.
+This document describes how that participation takes place, and community roles.

-## Roles and responsibilities
+## Who's Who

 ### Users